-- A. Purpose: The purpose of the Threat Assessment Team (TAT) is to provide a multidisciplinary structure that reduces or eliminates fragmented care and is focused on prevention and early intervention in situations where students or employees may be experiencing extreme distress, may be engaged in harmful or disruptive behaviors, or where there is the potential for violence.
-The goals of the Team are: - To manage each case individually - To initiate appropriate interventions - To ensure that victims receive appropriate care and/or assistance - To be a resource for students, faculty, administrators, and staff - To determine appropriate action to assist the departments, faculty, staff and students - To conduct an investigation as appropriate - To develop and implement an action plan to respond to specific incidents. - B. Composition: The TAT is composed of the Chief Operations Officer, Chief of Police, Vice President for Student Affairs, Provost and Vice President for Academic Affairs, University Counsel, Chief Human Resources Officer, Director for Student Rights and Responsibilities, Director for Health Services, Associate Vice President for Communications and Logistics, Equity and Inclusion Officer, and others as needed. - C. Responsibility: The Chief Operations Officer is responsible to the President for the overall conduct of the TAT, the assessment and management of incidents and for properly documenting the activities of the TAT.
+A. Purpose: The purpose of the Threat Assessment Team (TAT) is to provide a multidisciplinary structure that reduces or eliminates fragmented care and is focused on prevention and early intervention in situations where students or employees may be experiencing extreme distress, may be engaged in harmful or disruptive behaviors, or where there is the potential for violence.
+The goals of the Team are:

+- To manage each case individually; - To initiate appropriate interventions; - To ensure that victims receive appropriate care and/or assistance; - To be a resource for students, faculty, administrators, and staff; - To determine appropriate action to assist the departments, faculty, staff and students; - To conduct an investigation as appropriate; - To develop and implement an action plan to respond to specific incidents. - B. Composition:The TAT is composed of the Chief Administrative Officer, Chief of Police, Vice President for Student Affairs, Provost and Vice President for Academic Affairs, Special Assistant to the President, Chief Human Resources Officer, the Associate Vice President for Marketing and Communications, and others as needed. - C. Responsibility: The Chief Administrative Officer is responsible to the President for the overall conduct of the TAT, the assessment and management of incidents and for properly documenting the activities of the TAT. - E. Coordination and Oversight: - The SBRT and the TAT shall hold a joint meeting at least once a month. - The SBRT and the TAT shall jointly meet at least once each academic year with the President.

-- D. Coordination and Oversight: - The SBRT and the TAT shall hold a joint meeting at least once a month. - The SBRT and the TAT shall jointly meet at least once each academic year with the President. - The Chief Operations Officer shall review this policy annually with the SBRT and the TAT and present recommended changes for the President's consideration. - E. Training: Members of both the SBRT and the TAT shall be trained in basic threat assessment and management principles and procedures.
-The Chief Operations Officer shall determine any additional training that may be necessary.
+- The Chief Administrative Officer shall review this policy annually with the SBRT and the TAT and present recommended changes for the President's consideration. - F. Training: Members of both the SBRT and the TAT shall be trained in basic threat assessment and management principles and procedures.
+The Chief Administrative Officer shall determine any additional training that may be necessary.